Larvik

 Larvik is known as the hometown of Thor Heyerdahl.
 It is also home to Bøkeskogen, the northernmost beech tree forest in the world.
-It is also home of Norway's only natural mineral water spring, Farriskilden.
-Farris Bad has been described as one of the best spas in Europe.
+Larvik is the home of Norway's only natural mineral water spring, Farriskilden.
+Farris Bad, located in Larvik, has been described as one of the best spas in Europe.
 It has the largest spa department in Scandinavia.